semmons99/s0-e3/problem.md

 He's done it again.
 That silly caterpillar has fallen even further down to the tree to the biggest set of branches he's ever seen in his short, and very hungry, life.
-He's going to really need help now if he hopes to eat is way through the most efficient path here.
+He's going to really need help now if he hopes to eat his way through the most efficient path here.
 It's time for another Ruby program, only this time it will have to make use of a good A* algorithm, otherwise it won't complete before the very hungry caterpillar has to make his cocoon.
 How many